UNICOS

-UNICOS is a range of Unix and after it Linux operating system (OS) variants developed by Cray for its supercomputers.
+UNICOS is a range of Unix and later Linux operating system (OS) variants developed by Cray for its supercomputers.
 UNICOS is the successor of the Cray Operating System (COS).
 It provides network clustering and source code compatibility layers for some other Unixes.
 UNICOS was originally introduced in 1985 with the Cray-2 system and later ported to other Cray models.
 The original UNICOS was based on UNIX System V Release 2, and had many Berkeley Software Distribution (BSD) features (e.g., computer networking and file system enhancements) added to it.

 Development

 CX-OS was the original name given to what is now UNICOS.
 This was a prototype system which ran on a Cray X-MP in 1984 before the Cray-2 port.
 It was used to demonstrate the feasibility of using Unix on a supercomputer system, before Cray-2 hardware was available.

 The operating system revamp was part of a larger movement inside Cray Research to modernize their corporate software: including rewriting their most important Fortran compiler (cft to cft77) in a higher-level language (Pascal) with more modern optimizations and vectorizations.

 As a migration path for existing COS customers wishing to transition to UNICOS, a Guest Operating System (GOS) capability was introduced into COS.
 The only guest OS that was ever supported was UNICOS.
 A COS batch job would be submitted to start up UNICOS, which would then run as a subsystem under COS, using a subset of the systems CPUs, memory, and peripheral devices.
 The UNICOS that ran under GOS was exactly the same as when it ran stand-alone: the difference was that the kernel would make certain low-level hardware requests through the COS GOS hook, rather than directly to the hardware.

 One of the sites that ran very early versions of UNICOS was Bell Labs, where Unix pioneers including Dennis Ritchie ported parts of their Eighth Edition Unix (including STREAMS input/output (I/O)) to UNICOS.
 They also experimented with a guest facility within UNICOS, allowing the stand-alone version of the OS to host itself.